Zeuyel/Probability_Book_Hong/Foundation of Probability Theory.md

 ✅ For random experiments with equally likely outcomes, methods of counting are very useful in calculating probabilities of interested events.

 ✅ The conditional probability function characterizes predictive relationships between or among economic events.
 An application is Bayes' theorem.

+✅ Finally, we introduce the concept of independence and its implications in economics and finance.